 That means you want to choose isolation and machine exercises.
 Machine exercises are actually a good bet because they provide constant tension on the muscle at any point in the ROM; their one drawback is the fact that a weight-stack machine may not provide enough resistance for stronger lifters.

-Poor choices would be multijoint exercises like squats and bench presses, because they don't isolate one muscle group.
-But if overall strength rather than individual muscle growth is your goal, you can use static training to get stronger on these lifts.
+Poor choices would be multijoint exercises like squats and bench presses, because they don’t isolate one muscle group.
+But if overall strength rather than hypertrophy is your goal, you can use static training to get stronger on these lifts.

 Now that you’re sold, here’s the three-step method for incorporating static training into your own program.